 Once you have approved the design and are ready for me to build it for you:

-- The above timelines are approximate, based on averages and the current workload.
-When you are ready to pay your deposit, I will provide more information about where you will fall on my schedule based on the needs of your project.
+• The above timelines are approximate, based on averages and the current workload.
+When you are ready to pay your deposit, I will provide more information about where you will fall on my schedule based on your project’s needs.

 Examples Of My Design Process